tefl/tesol certification guide (2026):

 Short answer:

 It depends where and how you want to teach.
-Some countries and platforms require a bachelor’s degree, others don’t.
+Some countries and platforms require a bachelor's degree, others do not.

 More detail: